Open to Full-Time MS in Accountancy

 Specialize in Forensic Accounting and Fraud Examination.

-This Advanced Certificate of Achievement demonstrates a competence in Forensic Accounting and fraud Examination.
+This Advanced Certificate of Achievement demonstrates a competence in Forensic Accounting and Fraud Examination.

 To earn it, an MSA student must complete 10.5 credits.
 Students are required to take the required courses.